Managing Daylight Savings Like A Boss

 If you’re an A type like me (and like a lot of my clients seem to be!), you’ll want to have a plan in place leading up to the clocks changing and know exactly how you’re going to navigate this change.
 This approach takes some forward planning and prep leading up the clocks changing.

-If the clocks are going back an hour - this tells you that on the first Sunday in April, 7am will become 6am.
+If the clock is ‘falling back’ - this tells you that on the first Sunday in April, 7am will become 6am.
 Unless you want an early riser (or a super early riser if your little one is already prone to it) - we want to support them and their body clock in the week leading up to the clocks changing!

 In the 6 days leading up to the clocks changing - push everything back by 10 mins per day.
-This includes morning star time, meals, milk feeds, naps and bedtime at night.
+This includes morning start time, meals, milk feeds, naps and bedtime at night.

 Here is an example for you: